 Graduate Certificate Programs are non-degree certifications of focused study in specific disciplines.
 It should be noted that one program, the Alcohol and Drug Abuse certificate is eligible for financial aid, whereas other certificate programs are not eligible for financial aid.
 Review the specific program requirements and start your application.

 If you are seeking readmission to a graduate program in which you were previously enrolled, you can select this option in the online application.
 If you are applying for a different graduate program, you must submit a new application to that program.
 Review the specific program requirements and start your application.

 Graduate Non Degree Admission

 If you have a bachelor’s degree and are not planning to pursue a degree or graduate certificate program, you can apply for non-degree seeking status to take classes.
 Non-Degree status may limit both your course selection and financial aid options.
+Contact the department in which you wish to take a course regarding any course restrictions for non-degree students.
 Please note that acceptance for non-degree does not constitute admission to a WMU graduate program.
 Start your application.

 Certified Teacher or Administrator Seeking Continuing Certification

 If you are a certified teacher or school administrator seeking classes for state certification and are not seeking to pursue a graduate degree at this time, you can review the specific program requirements and start your application.